Blog

 Redis offers three paths: fully managed cloud (zero infrastructure expertise needed), self-managed enterprise deployment (for compliance requirements), and open source (for teams who want full control).
 The flexibility means you're not forced into a deployment model that doesn't fit your team.

 Each vector database in this comparison solves a specific problem.
-Milvus handles massive distributed workloads if you have Kubernetes expertise (or use standalone mode for simpler deployments).
-Qdrant delivers strong filtering with competitive latency. pgvector keeps everything in PostgreSQL and now handles tens of millions of vectors effectively.
+Milvus handles massive distributed workloads if you have Kubernetes expertise, or standalone mode for simpler deployments.
+Qdrant offers strong filtering with competitive latency. pgvector keeps everything in PostgreSQL and now handles tens of millions of vectors.
 Chroma gets you prototyping fast.

 The bigger question is whether you want a specialized vector store or a unified platform.
-Specialized tools do one thing well but add operational complexity; you'll need separate systems for caching, session management, and operational data.
+Specialized tools do one thing well but add operational complexity, since you'll run separate systems for caching, session management, and operational data.
 A unified approach puts vectors alongside everything else your AI app needs.

-Redis takes the unified path: sub-100ms vector search in production deployments plus caching, operational data structures, and semantic caching in one system.
-That architectural consolidation often matters more than marginal differences in pure vector search benchmarks.
-You get low latency without Kubernetes complexity, semantic caching that cuts LLM costs by up to 70% in high-traffic applications, and one platform for vectors, caching, and operational data.
+Redis takes the unified path: vector search in production alongside caching, operational data structures, and semantic caching in one system.
+That consolidation often matters more than marginal differences in pure vector search benchmarks, and it's the foundation for Redis Iris, the real-time context engine that keeps agents grounded in fresh data.
+You get low latency without Kubernetes complexity and one platform for vectors, caching, and operational data.

-Try Redis free to test vector search performance with your actual embeddings, or talk to our team about your AI infrastructure needs.
+Try Redis Iris free to test vector search with your actual embeddings, or talk to our team about your AI infrastructure needs.

 Get started with Redis today